 Many of the cartoonist’s shapes suggest a flower seen through the fragmented prism of a kaleidoscope:

-In the following three-panel sequence, the narrative aspect itself is abstract, seen in the strange transformation of the door’s shapes:
+In the following three-panel sequence, the narrative aspect itself is highly abstract, seen in the strange transformation of the door’s shapes:

 In the panel below, a character appears to comment ironically on issues of representation and recognition — it’s obvious to Dick and Leo that it’s a city, but we might not think so if they hadn’t told us: